 Russell Hemsworth and Julie Hemsworth (sitting down)

 As John and Pete both had a strong reputation for their toolmaking skills with their former employers, they obtained a large number of tool orders directly from them.
 They worked from the garage for 2-3 years before moving to a small industrial unit in Gorse Hill, Swindon, where they had the space to hire a couple of extra employees and buy an injection moulding machine to trial their tools.

 A few years later, the injection moulding business side of the business had grown so fast that it was incorporated into its own business, also offering printing and finishing options.
 In 1982 Toolcraft Plastics was born, employing 30 people.
 The company moved into its current premises in Argyle Street in 1988.
 John's daughter Nikki and son Russell joined Toolcraft in the late eighties.
 Nikki now runs the sales office, providing a welcoming service to our customers.
-Russell looked after all the IT systems, the website, the ISO 9001:2008 certification and whatever else comes up!
+Russell looked after all the IT systems, the website, the ISO 9001 certification and whatever else came up!

 In the late 90s the company successfully branched out into vacuum forming, offering a custom service as well as a very large range of ready-designed plastic trays.
 James Caldwell, our Projects Manager & Designer, returned in 1998 after working for the competition for a while.
 His knowledge and experience has proven invaluable for us as well as our customers.

 These days, a lot of the injection mould toolmaking work is done in China by Toolcraft's Chinese Partners – with Toolcraft's tool life guarantees in place for all tools that Toolcraft also mould from.
 This allows Toolcraft's customers to benefit from lower prices combined with Toolcraft experience.
 Most vacuum forming tools are still made at Toolcraft.